-The event was of course well known in ancient times β many ancient writers and historians saw it and described it β but the destruction was so complete and the surrounding region was so devastated that the area couldn’t be reoccupied, and as the centuries passed, people gradually forgot where the two cities were located.
-It was not until the 1700s that Pompeii and Herculaneum were again found and correctly identified, and interest among early archaeologists β and looters and treasure hunters β began to grow.
+The event was of course well known in ancient times β many ancient writers and historians saw it and described it β but the destruction was so complete and the surrounding region was so devastated that the area couldn’t be reoccupied, and as the centuries passed, people gradually forgot where exactly the two cities had been located.
+It was not until the 1700s that Pompeii and Herculaneum were again found and correctly identified, and interest among early archaeologistsΒ β and looters and treasure huntersΒ β began to grow.

 Here’s a short and very effective professional animation of what it would have looked like from inside the city of Pompeii on that day β sufficiently realistic, perhaps, that it might be a bit too frightening to share with small children.
-No narration, just a series of clips from morning until the next day from a single vantage pointΒ β open it up to full screen for best viewing:
+No narration, just a series of clips from morning until the next day from a single vantage pointΒ β open it up to full screen for best viewing with your students:

 And here’s a full-length dramatized documentary on Pompeii that tells the whole story of what is now one of the most famous archaeological sitesΒ β and one of the best-documented ancient citiesΒ β in the world: